What you may and may not do on Oahu

 >> Attend a drive-in religious service.

-Sources: State Department of Land and Natural Resources; City and County of Honolulu
+Sources: State Department of Land and Natural Resources; City and County of Honolulu; Honolulu Board of Realtors

 Visit oneoahu.org to learn more about Honolulu restrictions and guidance.
 Questions can be directed to 768-CITY or email covidresponse@honolulu.gov.